Whelp-Inc/whelp-flutter-sdk/README.md

 );
 ```

-- If you couldn't find your `APP_ID` and `API_KEY` credentials on whelp platform, consider contacting the customer support on the [website](https://whelp.co) which is also powered by whelp 😎
+- If you couldn't find your `APP_ID` and `API_KEY` credentials on whelp platform, consider contacting the customer support on the <a href="https://whelp.co" target="_blank">website</a> which is also powered by whelp 😎
 - Notice that there are two optional parameters that can be used to disable the more button and emoji picker in the live chat interface.
 The emoji picker is best disabled on mobile because all emojis are supported by the mobile keyboard.
 But if you have a good reason to enable it, you can do so by setting the `disableEmojiPicker` parameter to `false`.